 Spring 2019: The Gilson Seminar in Faith and Rome

-This course features a two-week international learning experience in Rome, Italy, that explores the roles that the Catholic Church and Vatican have played in ecology, science, literature and politics.
+This course includes a two-week international learning experience in Rome, Italy, in May 2020, that explores the roles that the Catholic Church and Vatican have played in ecology, science, literature and politics.
 The Seminar features daily lectures and site-specific talks and tours in and around Rome.
 You will have a chance to immerse yourself in the living history of one of the world’s great centres of belief and culture and in turn to reflect on, discuss, and write about this experience.
-You will receive 0.5 course credits for taking this course, which runs in the Spring term.
+You will receive 0.5 course credits for taking this course, which runs in the Winter term.

 What will I be reading?

 Some of the material you’ll be reading could include selections from:

 • St. Augustine’s Confessions, an autobiography about what it means to search for truth and to believe in God when not very many people think there’s a point to it, and Dorothy Day’s The Long Loneliness, an autobiography about committing your life to social justice activism out of your belief in God

 • Laudato si’, Pope Francis’s encyclical on the environment and what it means to care for each other and the Earth out of our highest aspirations and commitments

 • Gerard Manley Hopkins’s poems about creation and beauty, which were inspired by his life and travels as someone with vocations to both art and religious life

 • Gene Luen Yang’s Boxers and Saints, graphic novels about xenophobia and Christianity in early twentieth-century China

 • Louise Erdrich and Sherman Alexie’s reflections and poetry about the relationship between Catholicism, indigenous experience, and the life of the mind